dorimusz/calculator-app/README.md

 # Calculator app

-It's a calculator application that uses React in client side and NodeJs/ExpressJs on server side.
+It's a calculator application that uses React on client side and NodeJs/ExpressJs on server side.

 ### How it works
 * Addition, subtraction, multiplication and division of two numbers.
 Use the num pad and operators.